windmaomao/adventofcode/blog/general/find-all-keys-behind-doors.md

-# How to find keys without getting stuck by the door
+# Search all keys behind doors

 ```
 #########